HeT-Delwadiya/Inshorts-news-api/README.md

   category: 'category'
 }

-//use getNews for first time, it will return 25 posts and an unique id inshorts.getNews(options, function(result, news_offset){
+//use getNews for first time, it will return first 25 posts and an unique id inshorts.getNews(options, function(result, news_offset){
   console.log(result);
   console.log(news_offset); //it will be used in getMorePosts